 By producing and marketing more videos, you have the opportunity to measure which approaches work best with your target demographics in terms of tipping the sales needle without breaking the budget on each video launch.

-Video Targeting Will Be More Focused in 2017
+Video Targeting is Getting More Focused in 2021

 Depending on your industry and your customers’ needs, they may respond amazingly to super-funny videos, they may appreciate informational content, or they may purchase on an emotional level.